abstractalchemist/madlet-test-plane/README.md

 #### Purpose

-the purpose of this testing is to validate the software was correctly configured after the MADLET software has been correctly installed.
+The purpose of this testing is to validate the software was correctly configured after the MADLET software has been correctly installed.
 This testing is to be done after the MADLET software has been validated to have been installed on the system.

 #### Testing Strategy